 DO NOT use GL-5 oil in the gearbox, this may cause hard, noisy shifting and premature wear of the synchromesh.

-Volga cars built before 1985 had their hydraulic brakes and clutch operating systems filled with Castor oil-based crimson brake fluid named BSK (DOT-2 analog).
+Before 1985, hydraulic braking systems and clutch linkages of all Volga cars were filled at the factory with Castor oil / butyl alcohol based crimson brake fluid named BSK (DOT-2 analog).
 It is not interchangeable with, nor can be mixed with, any other types of brake fluids.

 DO NOT use any other type of brake fluid unless all and every rubber part in the system is replaced with a brand new one !
 DO NOT mix Castor oil based and Glycol based brake fluids !
-In both cases the hydraulic brakes system would be rendered inoperative (either instantly or in some time) because the rubber would turn into goo.
+In both cases the hydraulic braking system would be rendered inoperative (either instantly or in some time) because the rubber would turn into goo.

-If the level of the fluid in the brake or clutch master cylinder filled with the crimson brake fluid drops “in the field”, top it up with pure castor oil (available via drugstores / pharmacy stores), that would lower its boiling point a bit, but the brakes will continue functioning properly.
+If the level of fluid in the brake or clutch master cylinder reservoir filled with crimson brake fluid drops, as a “roadside fix” you can top it up with pure castor oil (available via drugstores / pharmacy stores), that would lower its boiling point a bit, but the brakes will continue functioning properly.
 Butyl alcohol (butanol) is also good for this purpose (but somewhat harder to get).
 Ethyl alcohol (ethanol) can be used as well, but it evaporates relatively quickly, causing the level of the fluid to drop, and also has a lower boiling temperature than butanol.

 The applicability of silicone-based brake fluid (DOT-5) is still in question, some owners have experienced compatibility issues with such fluids.

 Note: some of the cars may already have been converted to DOT-3/4 brake fluid – check the brake master cylinder and clutch actuator reservoirs for what type of fluid they are filled up with.
 Castor oil based brake fluid is crimson to orange and has a very specific odor; DOT-3/4 is transparent or yellowish (tends to become black over time because of tiny particles of rubber and metal dust floating in it) and almost has no smell.
 BSK does not mix with water (they will separate into layers), while DOT 3/4 will mix with water in any proportion.
-It is not uncommon that even in the same car the clutch linkage and the hydraulic braking system are filled with different types of fluid !
+It is not uncommon that even in the same car the clutch linkage and the hydraulic braking system are filled with different types of fluid.